charles-helf-texas/charles-helf-texas.github.io/how.md

 ---
 layout: post
-title: How We Can Succeed
+title: How I'm Running
-description: From the smallest of seeds<br /> The most bountiful fruits
+description: Progress comes from work<br /> One step at a time
 image: assets/images/the-movement.jpg
 nav-menu: true
 ---